Where to Stay in Lisbon for First Timers: Best Areas

 George’s Castle is located atop a hill at the center of the city.
 Anyone who makes the trip to the top is treated with a beautiful panoramic view of both the old town and modern Lisbon from its viewpoint called Miradouro do Castelo de São Jorge.

-Another of the integral historic structures you have to visit in Alfama is Lisbon Cathedral (Sé Cathedral).
+Another important landmark is the Lisbon Cathedral (Sé Cathedral).
 Having been damaged by earthquakes and repeatedly rebuilt since its initial founding in 1147, it stands as a monument to the many architectural fashions of Lisbon through the ages.

-Igreja de Santo António de Lisboa is another interesting church, dedicated to Saint Anthony, the patron saint of Lisbon.
+There is also the Igreja de Santo António de Lisboa, another interesting church, dedicated to Saint Anthony, the patron saint of Lisbon.

-If you head to the Panteão Nacional, you will find city views from its roof.
-Panteão Nacional was the Church of Saint Engratia when it was built in 1682, and became the National Pantheon in 1916.
+Be sure to visit the National Pantheon (Panteão Nacional), which was the former Church of Saint Engratia.
 It has the tombs of Portugal’s major historic celebrities such as explorer Vasco de Gama and Fado legend Amelia Rodriguez.

-You can learn Azulejo tiles at National Tile Museum of the Azulejo, which was built in the 1500s.
+To learn more about Azulejo tiles, visit the National Tile Museum of the Azulejo, built in the 1500s.
 Azulejo tiles are very popular, you can see them on cobblestone streets, walls, floors, ceilings, almost everywhere.

-Other places of interest are the 16th-century historic Casa dos Bicos (house of spikes), the Museu do Teatro Romano, the huge Sáo Vicente de Fora, the Museu do Aljube Resistência e Liberdade, and Feira da Ladra (Thieves’ market).
+You can also check out the 16th-century Casa dos Bicos (house of spikes), the Museu do Teatro Romano, the huge Sáo Vicente de Fora, the Museu do Aljube Resistência e Liberdade, and Feira da Ladra (Thieves’ market).

 Alfama is overall a safe district of Lisbon, but you should be aware of pickpockets and take care of your belonging as you would travel to any other famous tourist spots.